 Another helpful resource is the American Society of Clinical Oncology’s publication, Advanced Cancer Care Planning: What Patients and Families Need to Know About Their Choices When Facing a Serious Illness, which may be downloaded from their website or ordered free of charge.

 Caregivers have their own unique set of needs, and although you do not have cancer, you are living with the disease every day.
 You may find speaking with a counselor or joining a support group for caregivers helpful.
 CancerCare offers counseling as well as online and telephone support groups specifically for caregivers.
-You may also want to register for our upcoming Connect Education Workshop, Stress Management for Caregivers: Taking Care of Yourself Physically and Emotionally.
+You may also want to listen to our Connect Education Workshop, Stress Management for Caregivers: Taking Care of Yourself Physically and Emotionally.